dotnet/dotnet-docker/README.md

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

-It contains the .NET Core SDK which is comprised of two parts:
+It contains the .NET Core SDK which is comprised of three parts:

 1. .NET Core CLI
 1. .NET Core